New England Conservatory Policy Against Sexual Misconduct and Other Unlawful Discrimination, Harassment, and Retaliation

 - An open display of objects or pictures designed to create a hostile working/learning environment based on a person’s race, color, gender, age, sexual orientation, religion, ethnic or national origin, physical or mental disability, genetic information, veterans’ status, membership in uniformed services, or any other protected status.

-Each employee, faculty member, administrator and student of the Conservatory is personally responsible for ensuring that his or her conduct does not sexually harass or unlawfully discriminate against anyone in the workplace.
-Each employee, faculty member, administrator and student is responsible for cooperating in any investigation of alleged sexual misconduct or unlawful discrimination if requested to do so by the person conducting the investigation.
+Each employee, faculty member and student of the Conservatory is personally responsible for ensuring that his or her conduct does not sexually harass or unlawfully discriminate against anyone in the workplace.
+Each employee, faculty member and student is responsible for cooperating in any investigation of alleged sexual misconduct or unlawful discrimination if requested to do so by the person conducting the investigation.

-Any person who observes an incident that may constitute sexual misconduct or unlawful discrimination or who otherwise becomes aware of such an incident should immediately notify one of the investigator(s) listed below.
+Any person who observes an incident that may constitute sexual misconduct or unlawful discrimination or who otherwise becomes aware of such an incident should immediately notify one of following:

 In the educational setting within the Conservatory, there exists latitude for a faculty member’s professional judgment in determining the appropriate content and presentation of academic material.
 Academic curriculum and pedagogical goals that serve legitimate and reasonable educational purposes do not, in and of themselves, constitute sexual misconduct or other unlawful discrimination.
 Those participating in the educational setting bear a responsibility to balance their professional academic responsibilities and academic freedoms with a consideration of the reasonable sensitivities of other participants.